Homeownership has traditionally paid off in Finland

 High interest rates have been a challenge to home ownership

-Adjust your monthly loan payment as needed with FlexiPayment
+Adjust the monthly payment of your home loan with FlexiPayment

-Most home loans with Nordea include a free FlexiPayment feature that adds flexibility to your loan repayments.
+Most of our home loans include a unique FlexiPayment feature that adds flexibility to your loan repayments.

 Renting or buying – which makes more sense?